 ABA is all about changing the child’s behavioral responses.
 It is primarily an adult-directed approach, not a child-centered adult guided approach.
 It is a top-down approach as its proponents adhere to the principle that only "behaviors" - that which can be empirically or objectively observed and measured - should constitute the sole "scientific" basis of treatment for children with autism spectrum challenges and other "behavioral based challenges."
 It believes that the antecedents and consequences of "any behavior" once properly understood and analyzed can be systematically re-directed or shaped with the proper implementations of schedules of reinforcement.

-"Behaviors" as a rule are generally not considered as the symbolic or external manifestation of what is occurring beneath the surface and registered in terms of the child's interpretative feelings, sensations and autonomic responses.
-"Beneath the surface" is a phrase in fact that holds little meaning.
+"Behaviors" as a rule are not generally considered as the symbolic or external manifestation of what is occurring beneath the surface and registered in terms of the child's neuroception - or interpretative feelings, sensations and autonomic responses.
+In fact, "Beneath the surface" is regarded as superstitious myth and thus a phrase that holds little meaning.
 It is only that which can be objectively observed, measured and graphed by data driven analysis of the occurrence, duration, frequency of the "challenging behaviors" and their targeted outcomes to "typical behaviors" that is deemed worthy of any "scientific analysis."
-Therefore, it is not surprising ABA methodologies attribute very little if any importance to the child's unique individual differences and rich internal world (e.g., each child's emotional-sensory modulation processing differences) and that, from an evidenced-based neurodevelopmental perspective, at every moment without exception, directly connects to and informs the language of the child's externalized social-emotional behaviors.
+Therefore, it is not surprising ABA methodologies attribute very little if any importance to the child's unique individual differences and rich internal world (e.g., each child's emotional-sensory modulation processing differences) and that, in contradistinction, from an evidenced-based neurodevelopmental perspective, at every moment without exception, directly connects to and informs the language of the child's externalized social-emotional behaviors.